-- Active status for a chapter of Tennessee Craft in any one of the Developmental Districts of the State of Tennessee (established by the General Assembly under the Tennessee Development District Act of 1965) may be sought by petition in writing to the Tennessee Craft Governing Board, signed by at least five (5) interested individuals.
+- 1. Active status for a chapter of Tennessee Craft in any one of the Developmental Districts of the State of Tennessee (established by the General Assembly under the Tennessee Development District Act of 1965) may be sought by petition in writing to the Tennessee Craft Governing Board, signed by at least five (5) interested individuals.
 There shall be no more than one chapter in each of the nine Developmental Districts, except by special permission of the Governing Board. - 2.
 On approval, the new chapter will adopt bylaws based on the chapter bylaws form provided by the organization and elect a minimum of three (3) officers including at least one chapter president and one chapter representative to serve on Tennessee Craft's Governing Board.
 The remaining officer(s) are composed at the discretion of each chapter. - 3.
 One chapter representative will be elected for a two-year term of office, providing representation to the Governing Board from the active chapter.
-Chapter representatives take office on January 1; they may be elected to that office for more than two consecutive terms per chapter bylaws and chapter board approval. - 4.
+Chapter representatives take office on January 1; they may be elected to that office for more than two consecutive terms per chapter bylaws and chapter board approval.
+If a vacancy occurs during the year in this position, a new chapter board representative will be swiftly elected in by the chapter and notification will be made to membership@tennesseecraft.org. - 4.
 As the Governing Board develops statewide committees, chapters will be asked and expected to provide representation from their region. - 5.
 To retain active status, chapters will provide at least four programs a year (including at least three meetings and at least one event/activity) and communications to their members (meeting notifications and/or newsletters) a minimum of four times a year. - 6.
 As members living within the designated counties of an active chapter join or renew, the state office will notify the chapter treasurers, sending a rebate for the dues paid by those members.
 Current rebates have a value of \$6 for students, \$10 for individuals and \$15 for joint memberships. - 7.
 Each chapter will develop an annual budget and send a copy and any later revisions to the Tennessee Craft state office to have on file for the Finance Committee.
 Monthly financial reports shall be made by chapter treasurers in a timely manner, using forms available from the state office.
 Copies of bank statements of all chapter checking and savings accounts shall be included. - 8.
 Tennessee Craft's tax ID number shall be used on all chapter checking and savings bank accounts and the signature of Tennessee Craft's executive director must be included on all bank signature cards (forward to Tennessee Craft state office for signature).
 Active chapters may have the use of Tennessee Craft's sales-tax exempt number for appropriate purchases.
 (These numbers are available from the state office). - 9.
 The active chapter is fully responsible to Tennessee Craft, its parent organization, financially and otherwise, and all activities must be in accordance with the stated goals and purposes of Tennessee Craft, and in no way jeopardize Tennessee Craft's nonprofit status.